A Shared Blanket

 Longtime local artist Paul Folwell exhibits his stunning landscapes, skiers, dancers and musicians in his studio.
 Giclées and prints, as well as cards, are available.
 Commissions are welcome.
 8199 County Road 203, 759-4870, www.paulfolwell.com.

 Saul Décor & Furniture

 Full-service design center offering flooring (carpet, tile and wood), fine furniture, lighting, window coverings, cabinets and accessories.
 Designers provide decorating and interior-design services, working from blueprints to -furnish your home.
 146 Sawyer Dr., 247-2223, www.saulfurnishings.com.

 In the heart of Durango’s vibrant art scene, the gallery showcases the photography of traveling artist Frank Comisar.
 The images are available in many sizes and media.
 Frank leads numerous workshops for aspiring photographers.
 Custom orders are always welcome.
 10am–6pm daily except Sundays.
 708 Main Ave., 403-5853, www.scenicaperture.com.

 Sorrel Sky Gallery

 Sorrel Sky Gallery, in historic downtown Durango, specializes in a contemporary blend of regional fine art and jewelry.
 A unique and exciting gallery experience.
-Highlighting the new jewelry designs by Ben Nighthorse.
+Highlighting the stunning jewelry designs of Ben Nighthorse.
 828 Main Ave., 247-3555, www.sorrelsky.com.

 This gallery is a combined studio, gallery and shop.
 The space is shared by artisans with talents that include painting, illustration, sculpture, graphic design and more.
 The artisans engage in creative dialogues with gallery visitors, as well as display and sell their work.
 1027 Main Ave., 426-9853, www.anddurango.com.

 There’s No Place Like Home

 Here in Durango, There’s No Place Like Home is an eclectic mix of Chinese antique furniture, decorative accessories, quirky gift items, uncommon clothing and stunning jewelry.
 The shop offers unparalleled shopping for locals and visitors alike.
 822 Main Ave., 385-7300, www.theresnoplacelikehomeinc.com.